MayadahAA/home_Server/docs/planning_documents/Requirment_Document.md

 -

+### 1.4.4 Challenges

+there are many challenges that we are going to face in this project which are:

+1. how to connect the server to the local network but not let it connect to the internet

 ## 1.5 Overview of Document

 The rest of this document gives the detailed specifications for the new home server system.
 It is organized as follows: